-While most summer-blooming annuals require several hours of bright sunlight every day, impatiens are one of few annuals that thrive with little light.
-Although impatiens are low-maintenance plants, proper watering is critical as impatiens have fleshy stems that wilt when the plants become too dry.
+While most summer-blooming annuals require several hours of bright sunlight every day, impatiens (Impatiens spp.) are one of few annuals that thrive with little light.
+Although impatiens are low-maintenance plants, proper watering is critical as they have fleshy stems that wilt when the plants become too dry.
 Without water, impatiens become stressed and blooming decreases.

 Impatiens thrive in moist soil, but it's critical that the soil drains well.
 Although impatiens wilt in dry soil, they may rot and die in wet, soggy soil.
 Proper drainage is just as important for impatiens planted in containers.
-Containerized impatiens must be planted in a pot with a drainage hole.
-Use a good quality, peat-based potting mixture, as good quality potting soil retains water longer than poor quality potting soil.
+Containerized impatiens must be planted in a pot with adequate drainage holes.
+Use a good-quality, peat-based potting mixture, as good-quality potting soil retains water longer than poor-quality potting soil.
 Improve drainage by using a mixture of half potting soil and half perlite.

 Impatiens don't do well in full sunlight, nor do they thrive in full shade.
 Locate impatiens where the plants are exposed to morning sunlight.
 Alternatively, plant impatiens in partial shade or filtered light.
 Avoid placing impatiens in afternoon sunlight, as the intense light will fade the colors and may harm the plant.
 The brighter the sunlight, the more water is required.

 Water Impatiens Frequently